Why Saying Sorry Is Important When Communicating About a Harm Event

 Acknowledging and validating their emotions is also important.
 By acknowledging and validating emotions, patients, residents and family members feel heard and valued.
 When communicating about harm events, be sure to allow the patient, resident and family time to express their emotions and concerns.
 Listen more than you speak and be aware of defensive body posture that can be reflexive on the part of clinicians and care teams.
 Care teams should be careful not to fall into common traps by saying things like, “I understand how you feel” or “I know what you’re going through.”

-HEAL communication training program
+Early intervention communication training program

 The HEAL Prepare Toolkit

 Constellation’s HEAL Prepare Toolkit will help assess your team’s readiness to communicate following a harm event and then help you get to best practices.
 The Toolkit includes a unit on communicating after harm events and contains assessments, best practices, sample tools and coaching.
 Start your journey by taking the HEAL Assessment and then the Action Plan will guide you through the Toolkit’s four units: (1) culture, (2) event response, (3) communicating after harm events, and (4) moving forward.
 Sign in to ConstellationMutual.com to access the HEAL Prepare Toolkit found in Risk Resources.

 Constellation’s early intervention program, HEAL, provides healing benefits for care teams and their organizations because we truly believe that what’s good for care teams is good for business.